Murray918/bef-week2-day3-mongoose-lecture/README.md

-U of CRUD.
+D of CRUD.

-Find, update one, update many.
+Delete one